wso2/docs-mi/en/docs/reference/connectors/amazonsqs-connector/amazonsqs-inbound-endpoint-example.md

     2. Create a new Queue and obtain the **URL of the Amazon SQS Queue**.

 !!!
 Info
-    The parameters obtained in [Create AmazonSQS Simple Queue](#prerequisites---create-amazonsqs-simple-queue) step are used for configurations as detailed below.
+    The parameters obtained in the [Create AmazonSQS Simple Queue](#prerequisites---create-amazonsqs-simple-queue) step are used for configurations as detailed below.

     - **secret Key**    : The secret key used to sign requests.
     - **access Key**    : The access key that corresponds to the secret key that you used to sign the request.